 - Side effects of a medication

 Ninth Street Internal Medicine’s Approach to Treating Depression

 Just as symptoms can vary significantly in different people with depression, so too can recommend treatment options.
 Prescribed medications often provide relief, and may also be implemented in conjunction with behavioral therapy.

 In order to determine what course of treatment is best for an individual, they must personally discuss their symptoms with a mental health specialist.
 Recommendations from the psychiatrists at Ninth Street Internal Medicine may also change later on if initial solutions begin to lose their effectiveness, or if the individual experiences sudden bouts of more severe symptoms.
 Fortunately, even these more drastic cases can be managed using professional care.

 Schedule Depression Management in Philadelphia, PA

-Individuals seeking medical assistance for their depression or other mental health concerns may schedule an online or in-person session with the highly trained psychiatrist at Ninth Street Internal Medicine today by calling our office at (215) 440-8681.
-Our providers offer their expertise to individuals throughout Philidelphia, PA, and are currently accepting new patients!
+Individuals seeking medical assistance for their depression or other mental health concerns may schedule an online or in-person session with the highly trained psychiatrist at Ninth Street Internal Medicine today by calling our family care clinic in Philadelphia at (215) 440-8681.
+Our primary care physicians offer their expertise to individuals throughout Philadelphia, PA, and are currently accepting new patients!